Insight by Tanium

 Such data enables trend spotting.
 For example, an update to a widely used application might cause crashes, memory spikes or user lockouts.

-“How do we just proactively tell you that this change in your organization may have negative consequences associated with it,” Kaur said.
+“How do we just proactively tell you that this change in your organization may have negative consequences associated with it?”
+Kaur said.
 “Or on the contrary, say, ‘Hey, this is a really safe change because we’ve seen it happen on hundreds of thousands of machines.’”
-That’s the thinking behind what Tanium calls its confidence index, available to users of its endpoint management tool.
+That’s the thinking behind what Tanium calls its Confidence Index, available to users of its endpoint management tool.

 “We’re getting data from all these endpoints as they’re making changes,” Kaur said.
 That means users on the West Coast could potentially learn of a problematic patch or some other threat manifesting itself on the East Coast in time to avoid it.

 “I don’t think you need to apply AI if we can just do it with simple data analytics,” Kaur said.
-“We’re doing kind of a crawl, walk, run approach here with a lot of the data collection.”
+“We’re doing kind of a crawl, walk, run approach here — with a lot of the data collection.”

-As data becomes more robust and models more mature, “we are focusing and leveraging AI is the ability to actually interact with your endpoints and ask questions and gather data,” she added.
 Kaur noted that, “historically, if you wanted to know anything about your enterprise, it required complex queries, structured queries.”
-These took time and applied to only one question at a time, such as which machines were patched for which application.
+That took time and addressed only one question at a time, such as which machines were patched for which application.

 Copyright © 2024 Federal News Network.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.